linuxserver/docker-steamos/README.md

 | TITLE | The page title displayed on the web browser, default "KasmVNC Client". |
 | FM_HOME | This is the home directory (landing) for the file manager, default "/config". |
 | DRINODE | If mounting in /dev/dri for [DRI3 GPU Acceleration](https://www.kasmweb.com/kasmvnc/docs/master/gpu_acceleration.html) allows you to specify the device to use IE `/dev/dri/renderD128` |

+### Networking

+**Windows users will need to disable their firewall for remote play to function in the default setup**

+Steam network discovery in it's current state is pretty inflexible, to function locally it uses broadcast packets that cannot traverse subnets and this becomes a problem when using a Docker subnet.
+In the default configuration we recommend forwarding the ports and passing the underlying host's IP using the `HOST_IP` environment variable.
+When the container spins up it will set this IP as it's default route allowing remote play to function over a local network given the client does not have a firewall in the way blocking the traffic.
+If you never plan to use remote play or only plan on using it fully remote off your LAN through a Valve relay then you can essentially rip out all the logic for Steam port forwarding and passing the host ip to the container.

+Optimally [Macvlan](https://docs.docker.com/network/drivers/macvlan/) can be used to give this container a dedicated IP on your network and run closer to how a bridged VM would.
+This is the most compatible methodology and will avoid any potentially port conflicts.

+[Host Networking](https://docs.docker.com/network/drivers/host/) can also be used, but might run into a port conflict with what the container is trying to init and the underlying host.

+### Gameplay

+Keep in mind this container thinks it is a Steam Deck, games will be optimized for it's controller layout and video settings.
+To get a desktop Steam experience for remote play or testing there is a desktop shortcut provided `Steam Desktop Mode`.
+Most games will tie themselves to the current desktop resolution as set when you connect to the web interface, a method for setting the resolution via the web interface is being worked on.
+Authentication (not two factor) is not currently saved when closing and re-opening Steam for any reason when in Deck mode this is also being worked on.
+This means anytime you restart the container you will need to access the web interface and log back in.
+It is possible to play games over KasmVNC, but it as a protocol is not currently optimized for gaming.
+You will experience more frame skipping and latency as compared to Steam remote play.

 ## Usage